 Note: Information need not be specifically saved.
-When you press Close, switch to another application, or close the device cover, the Nokia 9210 Communicator saves all data.
+When you press Close, switch to another application, or close the device cover, the Nokia 9210i Communicator saves all data.

-To create a keyboard shortcut to a preferred application
+To create a keyboard shortcut to a preferred link or application

 Some applications buttons like Office, Desk, and Extras do not open applications directly.
-However, you can specify an application in an application group as the preferred application and access it directly from the keyboard.
+However, you can specify an application in an application group as the preferred application or a link on Desk as the preferred link and access it directly from the keyboard.
 You can open a preferred application by clicking Ctrl + the application button.

-To make an application preferred, open an application group (such as Office), press the Menu key, and select Tools > Preferred link...
+To make an application preferred, open an application group (such as Office), press the Menu key, and select Tools > Preferred application.
 Select the application from the list.
 See the example in the column adjacent to this paragraph.